socketsupply/nat-traversal-spec/SPEC.md

 #### Execution

 - A message of type `MsgPong` is received
-  - The peer is added to a local list of known peers
+  - The message properties are added to an object and placed in a locally stored list represnting known peers
-  - The peer updates a property on itself called `pong` which contains the `timestamp` of the event, as well as the `address` and `port` from the data received.
-  - The peer updates a property on itself to track the time t
+  - The local properties `pong.timestamp`, `pong.address` and `pong.port` are updated using the data received
+  - This peer's `recv` property is updated with a current timestamp
+  - TODO notify_peer?

 ### Receive `MsgPing`

 #### Execution

-- A message of type `MsgPing` is sent to a `Peer`
+- A message of type `MsgPing` is received
-  - The `Peer` will try to respond with a message of type `MsgPong`
+  - Respond with a message of type `MsgPong`

 ### Receive `MsgIntro`

-This message is received when a peer has asked another peer (or introducer) for an introduction.
+Received when a peer has asked another peer (or introducer) for an introduction.

 #### Execution

+- A message of type `MsgIntro` is received
-- IF the receiving peer knows about a peer with the id (`message.target`) and a peer with the id (`message.id`)
+  - IF the both the IDs (`message.target`) and (`message.id`) are known locally
     - call the `connect` method, specifying both `message.target` and `message.id`
     - call the `connect` method, specifying both `message.id` and `message.target`
-- ELSE the receiving peer will respond with a message of type `ErrorIntro`
+  - ELSE respond with a message of type `ErrorIntro`

 ### Receive `MsgTest`